Women and Retirement Wealth: How Confidence Builds Security

 Compounding Confidence Across Generations

 Like capital, confidence compounds.
-Daughters who observe financially proactive mothers are 5× more likely to open investment accounts before age 30 (Urban Institute, 2022).
+Daughters who observe financially proactive mothers often become more comfortable discussing saving, investing, and long-term planning earlier in adulthood.
 Early, positive exposure builds both competence and courage.

 Each confident decision today multiplies tomorrow’s options.
 Confidence is not only an individual advantage; it’s an intergenerational asset.